alexanderstankus/CANBUS-Sensor-Boards/README.md

 # Schematic and Layout Examples

-Schematic
+Schematic for IMU + STM32

 ![3D Render](./exports/IMU/sch.png)

-Layout
+Layout for IMU + STM32

 ![3D Render](./exports/IMU/pcb.png)

 #
-The rest of the Schematics and Layouts can be found in the exports folder within the repo.
+The other 2 Schematics and Layouts (wheel speed sensor and suspension sensors) can be found in the exports folder within the repo.

 Designed in KiCad by Alexander Stankus